cybercom-finland/hacking-great-6/README.md

 Track materials comes here.
 Check few days before event.

+AWS account is required.
+If you do not have it, Create a new AWS account before event.

 Information about the Time and Place, see Meetup registration page https://www.meetup.com/HackingGreat-Cybercom/events/